KMiOpenBlockchain/isws2023-demonstrator/README.md

 To interact with the blockchain through Metamask, we use the ethers.js library by including the following script in our webpage: 'https://cdn.ethers.io/lib/ethers-5.2.umd.min.js'.

 Before you can connect to MetaMask to talk to the blockchain, you must have logged into MetaMask in your browser.
-In our demonstraotr, in the first tab, you will see a button called 'Connect To MetaMask'.
+In our demonstrator, in the first tab, you will see a button called 'Connect To MetaMask'.
 This button will only be available if you have not already logged into MetaMask in your current browser session.
 Clicking this will launch the MetaMask app and you will be asked to login and permission the website to interact with it.

 See the function _'loginToMetaMask'_ in _'app.js'_ in our demo source code for full details.